imbo/behat-api-extension/README.md

 }
 ```

-This can be used to match strings and numbers, but will not work with arrays and objects.
+This can be used to match [scalar values](http://php.net/is_scalar) only, and the value will be cast to a string before doing the match.

 To assert lengths of arrays, three custom functions can be used: `@length(num)`, `@atLeast(num)` and `@atMost(num)`.
 Consider the following response body: